myTomorrows/MightyAnalystTest/readme.md

 ## Task 1

 We would like to ask you to prep the data and create an export and client visualization for United Healthcare.
 It especially important for them to standardize insurances for treatments.
 This could optimize revenue and reduce cost since they can specialize into specific treatments.
 Which could be a major leverage in the negotiations with insurance companies.
-This in terms could lower their standard fees, which could give uninsured patients an opportunity.
-It would therefore also be good to know, the number of patients they are missing out on given the most performed procedures.
-Furhtermore they would like to have an export ordered by procedures and dates (newest date first).
+This in terms could lower their standard fees for consumers, which could give uninsured patients an opportunity.
+It would therefore also be good to know, how many patients they are missing out on given the most performed procedures.
+Furhtermore they would like to have an export of that raw data ordered by procedures and dates (newest date first).

 ## Task 2